Boston Junior Blackhawks

-The Boston Junior Blackhawks are a Junior "A" ice hockey team from Saugus, Massachusetts.
-They are a member of the International Junior Hockey League.
-The Jr. Blackhawks field teams in the IJHL Super Elite League, IJHL Elite League, as well as youth selects and other youth ice hockey levels in other local youth hockey leagues.
-The Jr. Blackhawks play their home games at the Kasabuski Memorial Ice Arena.
-The Boston Junior Blackhawks are the affiliate of the Texas Tornado of the Tier II Jr A North American Hockey League.
+The Boston Junior Blackhawks were a Junior "A" ice hockey team from Saugus, Massachusetts.
+They were a member of the International Junior Hockey League.
+The Jr. Blackhawks fielded teams in the IJHL Super Elite League, IJHL Elite League, as well as youth selects and other youth ice hockey levels in other local youth hockey leagues.
+The Jr. Blackhawks played their home games at the Kasabuski Memorial Ice Arena.
+The Boston Junior Blackhawks were the affiliate of the Texas Tornado of the Tier II Jr A North American Hockey League.

 Alumni

 The Jr. Blackhawks have produced over 300 alumni playing in higher levels of junior ice hockey, Major Jr., NCAA Division I and Division III, and ACHA college programs, and professional hockey, including: